michaelwoodworth/axis/README.md

 </p>

-SOP: *Install, Clone, and Run the AXIS Shiny App* Shiny app to link OpenSpecimen inventories with Vitek2 data
+*Install, Clone, and Run the AXIS Shiny App*
+Shiny app to link OpenSpecimen inventories with Vitek2 data

 ## Purpose